GraphCliff: Short-Long Range Gating for Modeling Critical Activity Changes Caused by Subtle Molecular Differences: Methods

-We take inspiration from StripedHyena2, which transforms the Hyena block into short-, middle-, and long-range variants that are sequentially connected to capture information across multiple scales.
-Extending this design principle to molecular graphs, we construct a graph architecture where conventional graph modules are adapted to process short- and long-range dependencies and their outputs are fused through a learnable gating mechanism.
+We take inspiration from StripedHyena2, which decomposes its core operator into short-, middle-, and long-range variants that are sequentially connected to capture information across multiple scales.
+Extending this design principle to molecular graphs, we construct a graph architecture where conventional graph modules are adapted to process short- and long-range dependencies and their outputs are fused through a learnable, node-level sigmoid gate.
 An overview of this architecture is illustrated in Figure~\ref{fig:main_architecture}, and the formulation of our model is presented in the following equations.

+\paragraph{\textbf{Problem setup and notation}} We represent each molecule as a graph $G = (V, E)$, where $V$ is the set of atoms and $E$ is the set of chemical bonds.
+Let $N = |V|$ and $M = |E|$ denote the numbers of atoms and bonds, respectively.
+Each atom is associated with an input feature vector, forming the node feature matrix $x \in \mathbb{R}^{N \times d_{\text{in}}}$.
+Bond connectivity is represented by the edge index $E_{idx} \in \mathbb{R}^{M \times 2}$, and each bond carries an edge attribute vector stored in $E_{attr} \in \mathbb{R}^{M \times d_{attr}}$.
+Given a molecular graph $G$, the learning objective is to predict a target property $y$ through a parametric mapping $f(G;\theta)$.
+Unless otherwise stated, we use $d$ to denote the hidden dimensionality of intermediate node embeddings.